Get a property report and suburb profile for any property in Mermaid Waters

 • Is Mermaid Waters a good place to invest?

-Mermaid Waters is showing promising signs as a solid investment suburb, particularly for those interested in capital growth.
-Over the past 12 months, the median house value has increased by 7.6%, while the median unit value has surged by an impressive 13.4%.
-This indicates a strong demand for properties in the area, especially for units, which are becoming increasingly popular among buyers and investors alike.
+Mermaid Waters is showing promising signs as a solid investment suburb.
+Over the past year, the median house value has increased by an impressive 12.9%, while unit values have also seen a healthy rise of 6.3%.
+This growth indicates a strong demand for properties in the area, making it an attractive option for investors looking for capital appreciation.

 Down Pointer